- Posted by:

 - Special Fee:

-Includes antiderivatives, the definite integral, topics of integration, improper integrals, and applications of integration.
+Includes antiderivatives, the definite integral, topics of integration, improper integrals, and applications of differentiation and integration.
 Graphing calculator required.
 TI-89 Titanium or Casio Classpad 330 recommended.
-Prerequisites: MTH 251 and its prerequisite requirements.
+Prerequisites: MTH 251.
 Audit available.

 Intended Outcomes for the course

 Upon successful completion students should be able to: